-In the era of “branding”, you’ll see me using my logo everywhere from my curriculum vitae to all over social media.
+In the era of “branding”, you’ll see me using my monogram everywhere from my curriculum vitae to all over social media.
 But there’s a story behind it!

 I was in my late teens when I first became infatuated with learning about computers, programming, the Internet, and technology at large.
 Studying these areas was my reprieve from the horrible experiences I had in high school.
 Although I had/have absolutely no artistic talent, I thought that maybe one day in the future, having a logo might serve as a cornerstone for my professional portfolio.

 My lack of creativity helped me arrive at an obvious choice – my initials!
 So I wrote out “R.K.” on a piece of paper (remember, this pre-dates any fancy iPad or smartphone)… and I was already disappointed.
 It was too plain.
 It wasn’t good enough.
 And with no artistic ability, I had nothing to fall back on.

 Around the same time, my web development skills were growing rapidly, and I started thinking: “Hmm, I need a favicon.”
 Favicons are icons associated with websites that you’ll see when you bookmark a webpage or save it to your desktop.
 So what does this have to do with my logo?
 Well, favicons need to be square images (typically 16 x 16 pixels).
 When I wrote out my initials, I just couldn’t find a way to make them sit next to each other so they a.) looked nice and b.) could be resized into a square icon.

 When I typed out “RK” in sans-serif fonts, I noticed how the letters share two major characteristics: a vertical line on the left and a diagonal line extending from the middle of the character to the bottom right.
 What if I could merge these two letters into a singular image that conforms to square dimensions?
 I also looked at the lowercase equivalent (“rk”), and wondered if I could merge this more seamlessly.